New Official Controls Regulation

-After December 14, the importation of foodstuffs and food contact materials subject to intensified EU controls, as well as vegetables, fruits and berries subject to plant health legislation, same as live animals and foodstuffs of animal origin, as well as plants, cut flowers and timber is possible only through border control points (BCP) approved for the said product categories.
+Foodstuffs and food contact materials subject to intensified EU controls as well as fresh vegetables, fruits and berries subject to the plant health legislation, live animals and foodstuffs of animal origin as well as plants intended for planting, cut flowers and timber can only be imported through border control posts (BCP) approved for these product categories.

-The competent authorities must supervise the arrival of the following animals and goods in the territory of the European Union:
+The competent authorities must perform official controls on consignments of the following animals and goods brought into the territory of the European Union:

 Animals and products of animal origin

-- animals and products of animal origin, germinal products and products derived from animals
+- animals and products of animal origin, germinal products and animal by-products

 More information on the Finnish Food Authority website.

-Plants and plant products subject to phytosanitary certification
+Plants and plant products that require a phytosanitary certificate

 - live plants, seeds for sowing, seed potato: more information on the Finnish Food Authority website (in Finnish).

-- timber and wooden packaging materials: more information on the Finnish Food Authority website (in Finnish)
+- timber and wood packaging material: more information on the Finnish Food Authority website (in Finnish)

 Goods and feed from certain third countries

-- intensified import controls of foodstuffs and food contact materials of non-animal origin: more information on the Finnish Customs website.
+- intensified import controls on foodstuffs of non-animal origin and on food contact materials: more information on the Finnish Customs website.